WebAssembly/design/Tooling.md

   - Instrumentation-based.
 * Process dump: local variables, call stack, heap, global variables, list of threads.
+* JavaScript+WebAssembly size optimization tool.
+Some developers have huge applications which today cross-compile to JavaScript and call to hand-written JavaScript code.
+With WebAssembly they would ship as WebAssembly+JavaScript mixed applications: lots of WebAssembly, calling to JavaScript libraries which communicate with the rest of the Web platform.
+Tooling is needed to perform dead code stripping and global optimization across the API boundary.

 In many cases, the tooling will be pure WebAssembly without any tool-specific support from WebAssembly.
 This won't be possible for debugging, but should be